-The local currency depreciated by 4.1 percent and 3.1 percent against the US dollar and the British pound respectively in 2021 as compared to a 3.9 percent and 7.1 percent respectively in 2020 on the interbank currency market.
+The local currency cumulatively depreciated by 4.1 percent and 3.1 percent against the US dollar and the British pound respectively in 2021 as compared to a 3.9 percent and 7.1 percent depreciation respectively recorded in 2020 on the interbank currency market.

-Against the Euro, the Ghana cedi appreciated by 3.5 percent in 2021, compared to a depreciation of 12.1 percent in 2020.
+Against the Euro, the Ghana cedi appreciated by 3.5per-

+cent in 2021, compared to a depreciation of 12.1percent in the previous year.

 The relative stability of the Ghana cedi in 2021 was on the back of a strong reserve position, which enabled the Central Bank to effectively support seasonal demand for foreign exchange in a bid to manage excessive volatilities in the currency markets.